gtamura/ExData_Plotting1/README.md

-## This if the plotting course project
+## This is the plotting course project

 * <b>Description</b>: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost